-The Elbphilharmonie also comprises the Kaistudio, a venue that will be used for experimental music and provides seating for 150.
-In addition to this, the Elbphilharmonie will house a hotel, a restaurant, 45 residential units and a parking garage.
+The Elbphilharmonie also comprises the Kaistudio, a venue that is being used for experimental music and provides seating for 150.
+In addition to this, the Elbphilharmonie houses a hotel, a restaurant, 45 residential units and a parking garage.
 An 82 metre-long, curved escalator leads visitors from the entrance on the east side to a panoramic window overlooking the port.
 From here you can access the public Plaza square, which is situated at a height of 37 metres above sea level.
 The Plaza covers an area of 4,000 square metres and is almost as big as Hamburg’s Rathausmarkt square.
 It offers a spectacular panoramic view of Hamburg.

 Hamburg’s most famous and most notorious street has become something of a recognised cultural asset.
 Today the Reeperbahn is lined with night clubs, theatres, musical venues, restaurants and bars that provide for a colourful nightlife experience.
 The Reeperbahn, which has a length of 930 metres, owes its seedy reputation to legions of sailors, who in the old days would have spent their week’s pay in the pubs and bordellos of St Pauli.